-BASIC Adva anced Auto 💌
+BASIC dvanced Auto

-ADVANCED Home WAN Setup
+ADVANCED Ho

-Setup Wizard x Cancel Apply
+Setup Wizard × Cancel Apply >

-WPS Wizard VIM Preference Auto-Detect
+WPS Wizard WAN Preference Auto-Detect

-Setup Disable Port Scan and DoS Protect 508
+• Setup Disable Port Scan and DoS Protection

-Internet.
-Setsa C Default DMZ Server 192 .
-148 .
-0 .
+Internet Setup Default DMZ Server 2.
+168. 0.
 2

-ADSL Settap Wireless Settap C Respond to Ping on Internet Port
+ADSL Setup Wireless Setup Respond to Ping on Internet Port

-Guest Network MTU Size (in bytes) 1500
+Guest Network WAN Setup MTU Size (in bytes) 1500

-LAN Setup NAT Fillering R Secured C Open
+LAN Setup NAT Filtering © Secured C Open

-Qos Seter C Disable SIP ALG

-• USB Storage Disable IGMP Proxying
+QoS Setup ► USB Storage Disable SIP ALG

-+ Security

-Administration

-Advanced Setup Help Center ~ Showi Add Jusia Center

-HELP & SUPPORT Support NETTIZAR com Router FAC Q SEARCH HELP Enter Search Item

 - Disable Port Scan and DoS Protection.
 DoS protection protects your LAN against denial of service attacks such as Syn flood, Smurf Attack, Ping of Death, Teardrop Attack, UDP Flood, ARP Attack, Spoofing ICMP, Null Scan, and many others.
 This should be disabled only in special circumstances. - Default DMZ Server.
 This feature is sometimes helpful when you are playing online games and/or videoconferencing.
 Be careful when using this feature because it makes the firewall security less effective.
 See the following section, Default DMZ Server, for more details. - Respond to Ping on Internet Port.
 If you want the wireless modem router to respond to a ping from the Internet, select this check box.
 Use this only as a diagnostic tool because it allows your wireless modem router to be discovered.
 Do not select this check box unless you have a specific reason. - MTU Size (in bytes).
 The normal MTU (maximum transmit unit) value for most Ethernet networks is 1500 bytes, or 1492 bytes for PPPoE connections.
 For some ISPs you might need to reduce the MTU.
 This is rarely required, and should not be done unless you are sure it is necessary for your ISP connection.
-See Change the MTU Size on page 48. - NAT Filtering.
+See Change the MTU Size on page 50. - NAT Filtering.
 Network Address Translation (NAT) determines how the wireless modem router processes inbound traffic.
 Secured NAT provides a secured firewall to protect the computers on the LAN from attacks from the Internet, but might prevent some Internet games, point-to-point applications, or multimedia applications from functioning.
-Open NAT provides a much less secured firewall, but allows almost all Internet applications to function.
+Open NAT provides a much less secured firewall, but allows almost all Internet applications to function. - Disable SIP ALG.
+Some VoIP applications do not work well with the SIP ALG.
+Enabling this option to turn off the SIP ALG might help your VoIP devices to create/accept a call through the router.